Role Title: Special Educator

 Personal qualities:

-• Patience, strong communication skills, problem-solving and adaptability, de-escalation skills, cultural
+Patience, strong communication skills, problem-solving and adaptability, de-escalation skills, cultural sensitivity, teamwork, and collaboration.

 Requirements: